I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Different organizations have different trad sets, with the core seven being: St. Patrick's Day, Blackbird, Garden of Daisies, Jockey to the Fair, Job of Journeywork, Three Sea Captains, and King of the Fairies.
 White Blanket, The Hunt, and Humours of Bandon are three additional trad sets you might see in some organizations.
 St. Patrick's Day is near-universally the first set a dancer learns.

-Treble (shuffle, rally, emerly, batter): Take your shoe and make a tap in front of you.
+Treble (shuffle, rally, emerly, batter): Take your shoe and make tap your toes in front of you.
 Repeat when going back.
 There are many different ways to treble, and it is the foundational movement of hardshoe.
 Unlike shuffles in tap dance (which is the same basic idea), Irish dance keeps trebles in front of the body with legs crossed and turned out from the hip.

 Treble change: Do a treble (see TREBLE for more details), and then stomp onto your foot.

-Treble jig (heavy jig, double jig): A hardshoe dance in 6/8 time.
+Treble jig (heavy jig): A hardshoe dance in 6/8 time.
 As with the hornpipe (see HORNPIPE for more details), the treble jig can be danced in fast/traditional speed for beginners and slow/contemporary speed for advanced dancers, requiring more movements and sounds to fill in the bars.

 Treble reel: Treble reels are reels performed in hardshoe.
 A simple treble reel is often the first rhythm learned in hardshoe, as they are usually repetitive and stationary.
 They are standard performance showpieces and do not contribute to levels or grades, but can be performed in special/trophy dances at feiseanna (see TROPHY DANCE).

-Trip to the Cottage (céilí): Reel Originally from County Armagh.
+Trip to the Cottage (céilí): Reel.
+Originally from County Armagh.

 Turns: There are a lot of variatons on a theme.
 You can turn a quarter, turn a 180, or turn a 360.
 Turn with one foot or with both.
 Popular (for now) in high level and show choreography are turns in the air, usually no more than a 360 (let's hope we don't get a desire for more; we're not figure skaters).
 Some turns may have clicking (especially BACK CLICKS).
 Irish dancers do not spot.